We Tested 11 Soaker Hoses—Our Favorite Will Save You Time in the Garden

 Size and Weight

 The larger the hose, the heavier it will be.
 A hose’s weight depends on the material the hose is made from.
-In general, a heavier rubber hose is more likely to stay in place, whereas a lightweight vinyl hose may arc or move under the water’s pressure.
-Burying any soaker hose under 1 to 2 inches of mulch will help keep it in place, and the mulch will also help keep moisture in the soil from evaporating.
+In general, a heavier rubber hose is more likely to stay in place, whereas a lightweight hose may arc or move under the water’s pressure.
+Burying any soaker hose for watering plants under 1 to 2 inches of mulch will help keep it in place, and the mulch will also help keep moisture in the soil from evaporating.

 Flat vs. Round